-For efficient implementation of mathematical algorithms, Fortran is still the language of choice.
+For efficient implementation of mathematical algorithms, Fortran (Formula Translation) is still the language of choice.
 A few standards are coexisting:

-Fortran 77 (F77) with common extensions, Fortran 90 (F90).
-Fortran 95 (F95) Fortran 2003
+- Fortran 77 (F77) with common extensions

+- Fortran 90 (F90)

+- Fortran 95 (F95)

+- Fortran 2003

+- Fortran 2008

+- Fortran 2018

 The standard for F90 includes all F77 but not necessarily all the extensions.
-While F90 adds many new features to F77, changes in F95 as compared to F90 are small although quite useful.
-Plenty of high-quality but often hard to use software is available for F77.
+While F90 adds many new features to F77, changes in F95 and higher as compared to F90 are small although quite useful.
+Plenty of high-quality but often hard-to-use software is available for F77.
 On the other hand, programs written in F90/F95 are simpler to write and easier to debug.
-The best use of old F77 subroutines is to "encapsulate" them into much-easier to use but just efficient F90 subroutines.
+The best use of old F77 subroutines is to "encapsulate" them into much easier-to-use but just efficient F90 subroutines.

 The next chapter provides a very basic overview of F90.
-The subsequent chapter is partly a conversion guide from F77 to F90 and partly an introduction to more advanced features of F90, F95 and F2003.
+The subsequent chapter is partly a conversion guide from F77 to F90 and partly an introduction to more advanced features of F90, F95, and F2003.
 There is also a chapter on converting old programs in F77 to F95.